SiroxCW/Mei/README.md

 ## Mei
 This is an old fun python repository of mine.
 Speak with an artifical "girlfriend" using Azure Speech and OpenAI.
+She likes Anime... a lot...

 ### Usage
 Clone or download repository and change the config.json.